antonpkazakov/javascript/README.md

 ## Functions

   <a name="functions--declarations"></a><a name="7.1"></a>
-  - [7.1](#functions--declarations) Use named function expressions instead of function declarations. eslint: [`func-style`](http://eslint.org/docs/rules/func-style) jscs: [`disallowFunctionDeclarations`](http://jscs.info/rule/disallowFunctionDeclarations)
+  - [7.1](#functions--declarations) Do not use named function expressions, use function declarations instead. eslint: [`func-style`](http://eslint.org/docs/rules/func-style) jscs: [`requireFunctionDeclarations`](http://jscs.info/rule/requireFunctionDeclarations)

+    However, put function declaration where they belong — to the top of the block, as they're hoisted anyway.

     > Why?
-Function declarations are hoisted, which means that it’s easy - too easy - to reference the function before it is defined in the file.
-This harms readability and maintainability.
-If you find that a function’s definition is large or complex enough that it is interfering with understanding the rest of the file, then perhaps it’s time to extract it to its own module!
-Don’t forget to name the expression - anonymous functions can make it harder to locate the problem in an Error's call stack. ([Discussion](https://github.com/airbnb/javascript/issues/794))
+Function declarations are easy to read and understand.
+Unlike function expressions, they are easy to notice in the code while briefly reading it.

     ```javascript
-    // bad
+    // bad, very bad
+    const foo = function bar() {
+        // ...
+    };

+    // good
     function foo() {
         // ...
     }

-    // bad
+    // okeyish, if you really need it for some reason
     const foo = function () {
-      // ...
-    };

-    // good
-    const foo = function bar() {
         // ...
     };
     ```